History of Ohio: American Revolution

+Monument commemorating the Moravian Christian Indian Martyrs who were massacred in 1782 at the mission settlement of Gnadenhutten, Ohio.

-As a result of the exploits of George Rogers Clark in 1778, Ohio Country (including the territory of the future state of Ohio) as well as eastern Illinois Country, became Illinois County, Virginia by claim of conquest under the Virginia Colony charter.
+As a result of the exploits of George Rogers Clark in 1778, the Ohio Country (including the territory of the future state of Ohio) as well as eastern Illinois Country, became Illinois County, Virginia, by claim of conquest under the Virginia colonial charter.
 The county was dissolved in 1782 and ceded to the United States.

-Monument commemorating the Moravian Christian Indian Martyrs who were massacred in 1782 at the mission settlement of Gnadenhutten.

-Early in the American Revolutionary War, the Continental Congress signed the Treaty of Fort Pitt with the Lenape people, which should have guaranteed that all Native lands of Ohio, excepting the Western Reserve, would become a state explicitly under control of the Native peoples who inhabited it in return for their supporting the patriot cause, however a breakdown in communication led to the Ohio Natives' not properly responding and the Continental Congress's assumption that they wanted no part in the union, but to maintain their own sovereignty, therefore the treaty was never fulfilled and many of Ohio's Native peoples were left in confusion as to who to support during the war, leading to their people's being regularly victimized by both sides.
-For example, the Shawnee leader Blue Jacket and the Delaware leader Buckongahelas sided with the British.
-Cornstalk (Shawnee) and White Eyes (Delaware) sought to remain friendly with the rebellious colonists.
-There was major fighting in 1782.
+Early in the American Revolutionary War, the Continental Congress signed the Treaty of Fort Pitt with the Lenape.
+This treaty should have guaranteed that all Native lands of Ohio, excepting the Western Reserve, would become a state explicitly under control of the Native peoples who inhabited it, in return for their supporting the patriot cause.
+However, a breakdown in communication led to the Ohio Natives' not properly responding.
+The Continental Congress thus assumed that they wanted no part in the union, but to maintain their own sovereignty.
+Therefore, the treaty was never fulfilled and many of Ohio's Native peoples were left in confusion as to who to support during the war, leading to their people's being regularly victimized by both sides.
+For example, the Shawnee leader Blue Jacket and the Lenape leader Buckongahelas sided with the British.
+Meanwhile, Shawnee leader Cornstalk and Lenape chief White Eyes sought to remain friendly with the rebellious colonists; there was major fighting in 1782.

 American colonial frontiersmen often did not differentiate between friendly and hostile Indians, however.
 Cornstalk was killed by American militiamen, and White Eyes may have been.
-One of the most tragic incidents of the war—the killing of 96 Christian Munsee and Christian Mahicans by U.S. militiamen from Pennsylvania on March 8, 1782, at the Moravian Christian missionary village of Gnadenhutten, known as the Gnadenhutten massacre—took place in northeast Ohio.
+One of the most tragic incidents of the war was the killing of 96 Christian Munsee and Christian Mahicans by US militiamen from Pennsylvania on March 8, 1782, at the Moravian Christian missionary village of Gnadenhutten, Ohio, known as the Gnadenhutten massacre.
 In May of that year, George Washington's close friend William Crawford was captured while leading an expedition against Lenape at Upper Sandusky, Ohio.
 Though Crawford was not at Gnadenhutten, in revenge, he was tortured for hours then burned at the stake.

 With the American victory in the Revolutionary War, the British ceded Ohio and its territory in the West as far as the Mississippi River to the new nation.
 Between 1784 and 1789, the states of Virginia, Massachusetts and Connecticut ceded their earlier land claims in Ohio Country to Congress, but Virginia and Connecticut maintained reserves.
 These areas were known as the Virginia Military District and Connecticut Western Reserve.